ayumodark/zshrc/README.md

 # Description

-This is my starship configuration, it's good :)
+This is my zsh configuration, it's simple and meets my needs

 feel free to fork and customize to your needs